-While the U/Pb ratio matters for dating, it is usually the U concentration that limits the potential.
-Mapping U at low concentrations in carbonates is challenging, but necessary to tie U-Pb ages to paragenetic context and to identify datable phases, so the focus here will be on tools that map the distribution of U on the hand specimen to thin section scale.
+While it is the U/Pb ratio that matters for dating, it is usually the U concentration that limits the potential for dating, so the focus here will be on tools that map the distribution of U on the hand specimen to thin section scale.

 Fission track mapping (Chung and Swart, 1990; Hoff et al., 1995; Rasbury et al., 2000; Cole et al., 2004; Becker et al., 2002; Wang et al., 1998; Luczaj and Goldstein, 2000; Amiel et al., 1973; Haglund et al., 1969; Gvirtzman et al., 1973) can help to map the distribution of U on the microscopic to hand specimen scales.
-This simply requires making a polished slab, placing it on a detector such as Lexan plastic (Chung and Swart, 1990) and sending it to a nuclear reactor.
+This simply requires making a polished slab and placing it on a detector and sending it to a nuclear reactor.
 Depending on the flux requested, it typically takes weeks for the samples to be returned due to harmful radioactivity produced in the reactor.
 Once back, the detector has to be etched to increase the size of the tracks for visibility and then a comparison to the rock can be made.
 Thin sections can be used, making it easier to relate the tracks to the exact phases.
-There is a modest cost for sending samples to a reactor, but this is an underutilized non-destructive approach.
+There is a modest comparison to the rock can be made to a reactor, but this is an underutilized non-destructive approach that could be followed by LAcarb methods.
 For samples with high U (10's of ppm), modern high resolution scanners can image the tracks.
-For lower concentration samples, high magnification microscope images can be stitched together to provide a larger scale framework for the U distribution.
+For lower concentration samples, high magnification microscope images can be mosaiced to provide a larger scale framework for the U distribution.